Weather Outlook: Snow showers midweek

-It will be a wonderful night for stargazing with clear skies tonight.
+It was a wonderful night for stargazing with clear skies.
 The just-past-full moon rose in the east at 9:00 p.m.
 Plus, anytime skies are clear in the evening, look for the very, very bright Venus in the SW sky right after the sun sets and the skies get dark.
 The planet Mars, not as bright, is visible up and to the left of Venus.

 Lake Erie has been showing the effects of the overall milder than normal January, and February thus far: